-To understand the difference between health and well-being, in short, health is a state of being, while well-being is the state of living a healthy lifestyle (.
-Health refers to physical, mental and social well-being; well-being aims to improve well-being.
-There are two important aspects to this definition.
-First, well-being is not a passive or static state, but rather an “active pursuit” that is associated with intentions, choices and actions as we work toward an optimal state of health and well-being.
+To comprehend the distinction between health and well-being, in short, health is a condition of being, while well-being is the state of living a healthy lifestyle.
+Health refers to physical, mental and social well-being; well-being seeks to improve well-being.
+There are two essential parts to this definition.
+First, well-being is not a passive or static state, but rather an “active pursuit” that is associated with intentions, choices and actions as we strive for an optimal state of health and well-being.